Shade (film)

 Shade is a 2003 American neo-noir crime thriller film directed and written by Damian Nieman and starring Stuart Townsend, Gabriel Byrne, Thandiwe Newton, Jamie Foxx, Melanie Griffith and Sylvester Stallone.
-The film follows a trio of grifters who attempt to set up a legendary card shark nicknamed "The Dean".
+The film follows a trio of grifters who attempt to set up a legendary card shark nicknamed "the Dean".
 The film had a limited release in the United States on May 7, 2004.

 Plot

 In an underground mob poker game, a man is revealed to be cheating with a hole card when the game gets robbed.
 He manages to defend himself as a huge gunfight breaks out, leaving all dead but him and one gangster.
 They get into a Mexican standoff.

 Hustlers Tiffany and Charlie Miller meet up with poker player Larry Jennings as he's winning a game.
 They agree to a partnership to work a game with a potential profit of $20,000.
 Larry meets the third member of the team, Vernon, a card mechanic who is working as a blackjack dealer.
 In a flashback, Vernon switches out the contents of a six deck shoe as his accomplices take the casino for $40,000.
 That night, as Vernon and Charlie wait for Larry, corrupt cop Scarne shakes them down.
 Larry arrives and agrees to team with them after seeing Vernon's skills - in the game, he will bet high on Vernon's crooked deals.

 At the game, Larry gets impatient with the slow action and, on his own deal, gets over $100,000 in the pot.
 He loses; the money he bet belongs to a mobster named Malini, who sends his enforcers Marlo and Nate to retrieve him.
 They take him to the house, revealing it had been stripped bare - everyone at the game was in on the con.
 They then take Larry to an airport and kill him.

 The man and the gangster (from the first scene) agree to cut cards for the money.
 The gangster cuts a King and the man cuts the Ace of spades.
 They reach for their guns; the man gets his first and kills the gangster, whose blood splatters on the ace.
-It is revealed that the story is an urban legend about Dean "The Dean" Stevens, a legendary card sharp and player.
+It is revealed that the story is an urban legend about Dean "the Dean" Stevens, a legendary card shark and player.
 The crew talk about taking the Dean down at a game with a $250,000 buy-in and total stakes of at least $2,000,000.
 It is also revealed that Vernon and Tiffany had been lovers until Vernon's sudden departure as a result of a botched job.
 Tiffany became involved romantically with Charlie afterwards.